Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-platform/pdp.md

 [authorization application](https://github.com/Altinn/altinn-studio/issues/1166)
 that is deployed Altinn Platform.

+The Policy Decision Point follow [eXtensible Access Control Markup Language (XACML) Version 3.0](http://docs.oasis-open.org/xacml/3.0/xacml-3.0-core-spec-os-en.html).

+This mean that the rules are defined in XACML Policies files and PDP evalutes request based on the rules.

+The PDP evaluates the Context Request based on standard XACML 3.0 behaviour.
+There is no specific Altinn behaviour.

 Policy Decision Point exposes a method that authorize request based on the following

 - ResourceId (instanceId, dataId or appId)